Taking Action on the Day of Silence for LGBTQ+ Students

 - Decide to educate yourself about an aspect of the LGBTQ+ community you're not familiar with.
 This can include learning about LGBTQ+ artists and poets, reading books about Indigenous queer, trans, and Two-Spirit people, or watching "Deaf U," a TV show about Deaf students at Gallaudet University.

-The Day of Silence is more than 25 years old.
-Started by college students, youth still lead this day of advocacy and spread the powerful message of LGBTQ+ liberation across states and countries.
+The Day of Silence is more than 26 years old.
+Started by college students, you can lead this day of advocacy and spread the powerful message of LGBTQ+ liberation across states and countries.
 Let’s show support for this movement by being loud with our silence and using it to resolve to work to amplify all marginalized people.